 - Prepare briefs and pretrial motions to file with the court to eliminate surprises at trial.

-- Take the case to trial, which is usually a bench trial with the judge and not a jury trial.
+- Take the case to trial, usually a bench trial with the judge, not a jury trial.

-- Review and analyze the verdict to determine if either side has grounds to appeal the verdict.
+- Review and analyze the verdict to determine if either side has grounds to appeal the ruling.

 How Does the Judge Make a Decision?